Justin Wilson (chef): Politics

-As the son of the former agriculture commissioner who died in office in 1948, Wilson was politically active in his early years.
-In 1951–1952, Justin Wilson was the manager of the unsuccessful Democratic gubernatorial campaign of Lieutenant Governor William J. "Bill" Dodd.
-He and Dodd were close though they often disagreed on political philosophy.
-Wilson's brother-in-law, Bolivar Edwards Kemp, Jr., was the Democratic attorney general of Louisiana from 1948 to 1952, while Dodd was lieutenant governor.
-Kemp served between the two terms of Attorney General Fred S. LeBlanc of Baton Rouge.

-Known for his emphasis on patriotic themes, Wilson over the years became involved in numerous Louisiana political campaigns.
-Former State Senator Don W. Williamson of Caddo Parish recalls Wilson having cut a commercial for Williamson's Democratic challenge in 1979 to incumbent Insurance Commissioner Sherman A. Bernard.
-Williamson recalls that Wilson just volunteered to help him.
-Williamson only narrowly lost to Bernard, who later was imprisoned for fraud in the handling of his state job duties.

 Wilson was a segregationist, speaking at least twice at national leadership conferences of the Citizens' Councils, alongside Lester Maddox, John Rarick, and John G. Schmitz.

 Personal life

 Justin Wilson was married four times.
 His third wife died and his three other marriages ended in divorce.
 He had one son and three daughters: Harry D. Wilson II, Sara Sue, Pam, and Menette.
 Wilson's last residence was in Summit in Pike County, Mississippi.
 He died on September 5, 2001, of heart failure in Baton Rouge, Louisiana.
 He is interred beside his third wife at Port Vincent Community Cemetery (also known as Saint William Catholic Cemetery) in Port Vincent in Livingston Parish.